andreypopp/reactdown/site/index.md

+---
+title: Reactdown
+---

 ## Overview & Motivation

-Reactdown is a Markdown based live document format.
+Markdown based live document format.

 It is implemented as a compiler from Markdown to React components.
 This is what makes Reactdown documents "live" — you can use any React component to drive